BlankTiger/hm/README.md

 1. While `hm` supports installing software, it doesn't install tools needed for the installation process itself.
-For example, `hm` won't install `cargo-binstall` automatically.
+For example, `hm` won't install `cargo-binstall` automatically, even if you use `cargo-binstall` as an installation method for some package.
 To do that the recommended way is to put `system:cargo-binstall` instruction in the `config/DEPENDENCIES` file.
 2. If installation fails for any package, `hm` will continue processing other configurations.
 3. Hidden directories (starting with a dot) are not managed by `hm`.
+4. If you hide a configuration directory previously managed by `hm`, you can uninstall its dependencies by passing doing `hm --uninstall`.
-4. The `.git` directory is always ignored.
+5. The `.git` directory is always ignored.

 ## Lockfile